Become a Godfather or Godmother of One of Our Cars

 MINERVA TYPE OO - 1921

-This model with the Belgian Vanden Plas ‘Tulipe’ bodywork, was the personal car of King Albert 1st .
-In those days it was the most expensive model out of the Minerva range.
-The radiator already boasts a rounded off aerodynamic shape.
-The Minerva radiator cap represents the head of the goddess of war Minerva.
-It is, in all its variants, made following the design of the sculptor Pieter de Soete.
+This model, with Belgian Vanden Plas ‘Tulipe’ bodywork, was the personal car of King Albert I. At the time, it was the most expensive model in the Minerva range.
+The radiator already featured a rounded, aerodynamic shape.
+The Minerva radiator cap represents the head of the goddess of war, Minerva, and, in all its variants, is made according to a design by the sculptor Pieter de Soete.

 MINERVA SP FIRE TRUCK - 1934

-In 1930 the name Auto-Traction disappeared from the Minerva trucks.
-In 1934 the company goes bankrupt, but the production of trucks is revived in 1935.
-This is one of the last chassis before the bankruptcy.
-The adapted bodywork comes from Plas & Mestagh based in Brussels.
-For many years this fire truck was in service with the fire brigade of Schaerbeek, one of the 19 Brussels communes.
+In 1930, the name Auto-Traction disappeared from Minerva trucks.
+In 1934, the company went bankrupt, but truck production resumed in 1935.
+This is one of the last chassis built before the bankruptcy.
+The adapted bodywork was made by Plas & Mestagh, based in Brussels.
+For many years, this fire truck was in service with the Schaerbeek fire brigade, one of the 19 communes of Brussels.

 PORSCHE 911 SC POLICE - 1976

-In 1976 the Belgian Gendarmerie ordered twenty 911 Targa models with a narrow body.
-But fitted with the hyper modern 210 bhp Carrera RS engine, with their own chassis number sequence, making it unique.
-Special equipment, apart from the flashing light and siren, was a CB radio and a Stop signal.
-Due to the car’s power the officers were required to follow a driving course, nonetheless there were a few serious accidents.
-Today there are but two of these models still registered.
+In 1976, the Belgian Gendarmerie ordered twenty 911 Targa models with a narrow body, fitted with the then ultra-modern 210 bhp Carrera RS engine.
+Each had its own chassis number sequence, making them unique.
+Special equipment, apart from the flashing lights and siren, included a CB radio and a ‘STOP’ signal.
+Due to the car’s power, officers were required to follow a driving course; nevertheless, there were a few serious accidents.
+Today, only two of these models are still registered.

 RENAULT 16 TX - 1978

 When it was released in 1965, the R16 revolutionized the world of sedans with its two-volume 5-door body and a rear hatch.
-The original design is due to Philippe Charbonnaux, who created the first style office at Renault in 1960 with the release of the R8.
-The first model was followed in 1973 by the TS and in 1976 by the TX with 5-speed gearbox, 4 iodine headlights, rear wiper, centrally locking doors, etc. The R16 remained in production from 1965 to 1980, resulting in 1,851,502 cars produced.
+The original design is by Philippe Charbonneaux, who created Renault’s first styling department in 1960 with the launch of the R8.
+The initial model was followed by the TS in 1973 and by the TX in 1976, featuring a five-speed gearbox, four iodine headlights, a rear wiper, central locking, and more.
+The R16 remained in production from 1965 to 1980, resulting in 1,851,502 cars produced.

 RENAULT R5 AUTOMATIC - 1983

 Presented in 1972 as one of the first ‘super-minis’.
 Based on the Renault 4 underpinnings.
 The first car with enveloping polyester bumpers.
 Equally at ease in the city as on the motorways.
-This car was produced in different countries.
-This particular car was built in Vilvoorde (Belgium) where Renault produced cars from 1935 until 1997.
-It is actually the millionth R5 ever produced, and is still brand new with only delivery kilometres.
+This particular car was built in Vilvoorde (Belgium), where Renault produced cars from 1935 until 1997.
+It is in fact the millionth R5 ever produced, and is still brand new with only delivery mileage.
 Production years: 1972 – 1996; 7,3 million produced.

-As successor to the Matra Bagheera it retained certain typical characteristics, such as the central mounted engine and the three seats.
+As the successor to the Matra Bagheera, it retained certain typical characteristics, such as the central mounted engine and the three seats.
 It was the first car with a galvanised chassis.
 Bodywork made out of fibreglass reinforced with polyester.
 However, it did not achieve the hoped-for success and was only produced from 1980 until 1983.
 Through the collaboration with PSA the car was sold under the name of Talbot-Matra.
-The engines, a 1.6 or 2.2 l originated from Simca.
+The engines, 1.6- or 2.2-liter units, originated from Simca.

 VANCLEE BUGGY - 1970